fahmanfaisal/Simple-Scroll-To-Top-With-Icon/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add a scroll to top button with a customizable icon to your WordPress site.
-Enhance user experience by allowing visitors to smoothly scroll back to the top of the page with a single click.
+Add a scroll to top button with a customizable icon to your site, allowing visitors to smoothly scroll back to the top.

 == Description ==